EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Problems:

-• requires an isotopically labeled standard for every target species
+• requires an isotopically labelled standard for every target species

 • cannot be used for unknown species

-• cannot be used when isotopically labeled compounds are not available or cannot be synthesized
+• cannot be used when isotopically labelled compounds are not available or cannot be synthesized

 Species-unspecific isotope dilution: